 This dry soup makes a great holiday gift

 During the holidays, we are often overloaded with sugary treats and processed snacks.
 While these can all be part of a balanced diet, it can be refreshing to mix it up and gift something a little different.
 Here’s how to make it:

-- Layer your dry ingredients into a pint sized zip top bag or 16 ounce mason jar
+- Layer your dry ingredients into a pint sized zip top bag or pint sized (16 ounce) mason jar

 - Include a can of tomatoes and an onion along with dry soup (optional)